NaturalIntelligence/imglab/README.md

 <div align="center"><img src="img/imglab_logo.png"  width="300px"></div>

-> If you're using the old version of imglab please use this [link](https://naturalintelligence.github.io/imglab/old.html)
+> With most users switching over to the new version of imglab, the legacy version of imglab has been removed.

-> If you want to be the maintainer/colaborator of this project/organization, please let me know.
-There is only one condition that you need to be polite to response any user.
+> If you would like to be a maintainer/collaborator of this project/organization, please let me know.
+The only condition is that you need to be polite to any user feedback.

 ## Features

-ImgLab is platform independent, runs directly from browser, and no prerequisite is needed.
-It requires very less CPU and memory.
+ImgLab is platform independent, runs directly from the browser, and requires no prerequisites.
+It requires minimal CPU and memory.

-The best thing is that you can use 3rd party libraries to **fast annotation process** which eventually saves your effort and time both.
+One of imglab's key advantages is that you can use 3rd party libraries to **fast annotation process**, which can save a lot of time and effort.

 **Other features are**:

 * Special attention for dlib users.
-You can easily adjust the order of parts / landmarks/ featurepoints.
+You can easily adjust the order of parts / landmarks / featurepoints.
-* Opensource and free forever.
+* Open-source and free forever.
-* You can draw feature points, shapes (circle, rectangle, polygon).
-Other shapes like ellipse, line, curves will be added in future on demand.
+* You can draw feature points and shapes (circles, rectangles, polygons).
+Other shapes like ellipses, lines, curves will be added in the future if there is demand.
 * Small project file so it can be shared over the mail.
 In [निम्न (Nimn)](http://nimn.in) data format
 * Multiple formats are supported
   * dlib XML